octobercms/docs/backend-forms.md

 <a name="field-dropdown"></a>
 ### Dropdown

 `dropdown` - renders a dropdown with specified options.
-There are 4 ways to provide the drop-down options.
-The first method defines `options` directly in the YAML file:
+There are 6 ways to provide the drop-down options.

+The first method defines `options` directly in the YAML file(two variants):

+(value only):

+    status_type:
+        label: Blog Post Status
+        type: dropdown
+        default: published
+        options:
+            draft
+            published
+            archived

+(key / value):

     status_type:
         label: Blog Post Status